LeeHanYeong/django-json-secrets/README.md

 ### Display secrets

 When the `settings` module is loaded, the set secret values are output to the console.
+With using CI(Travis CI, Jenkins), there's no output for security.

 ```
 - JSON Secrets (base)